Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD 201-210

-- Peggy Carter, Howling Commandos, Inhumans
+- Peggy Carter, Howling Commandos, Inhumans, HYDRA

 - The first ten episodes tell a very connected and self contained story.